envirra/wordpress-guzine/docs/getting-started.md

 5. In case you encounter any problems, try installing theme one by one.
 6. After you have installed all the plugins, activate them by navigating to **Plugins** page, select the required plugins, choose activate from the dropdown option and click on **Apply** button.

-You have now successfully installed and activated the plugins required for ${var.theme-name} Wordpress Theme.
+You have now successfully installed and activated the plugins required for ${var.theme-name} WordPress Theme.

 ---